Ornate hawk-eagle: Dietary habits

 The size of prey taken can be quite variable for ornate hawk-eagles.
 In one estimate, most prey (specifically avian types) was estimated to weigh between 160 and 3800 g.
 In the large study of Tikal, Guatemala, the size of prey items was estimated to weigh from 50 g for the Jamaican fruit bat to 4.1 kg for the great curassow (Crax rubra).
 Another prey item taken of similar size to the fruit bat is the Mexican mouse opossum (Marmosa mexicana) and these two species are the smallest known mammalian prey for ornate hawk-eagle.
 The smallest avian prey recorded thus far is the 36.3 g long-tailed silky-flycatcher (Ptilogonys caudatus).
 Otherwise, passerine prey taken are slightly larger, usually various jays and icterids, resulting in persistent mobbing of hawk-eagles by species such as brown jays (Psilorhinus morio) (this loud mobbing of the hawk-eagles in Central America in turn allows researchers to more easily find the raptors).

-Despite the ornate hawk-eagles' notable predatory power and ability to take large prey, mean prey sizes taken in a couple of estimates are not exceptional relative to their own body mass, though are perhaps slightly higher than those for most similarly sized raptors.Marti, C. D., Korpimäki, E., & Jaksić, F. M. (1993).
-Trophic structure of raptor communities: a three-continent comparison and synthesis.
-In Current ornithology (pp. 47-137).
-Springer, Boston, MA.
+Despite the ornate hawk-eagles' notable predatory power and ability to take large prey, mean prey sizes taken in a couple of estimates are not exceptional relative to their own body mass, though are perhaps slightly higher than those for most similarly sized raptors.
 In the Tikal study, mean prey size was estimated at 517 g, with avian prey averaging an estimated 695 g and mammal prey (which consisted largely of squirrels) averaging an estimated 388 g.
 In the smaller dietary study from the Atlantic forests of Brazil, estimated mean prey size was 417 g.
 Thus mean prey sizes from the two studies averages at about 34-42% of the hawk-eagle's own body size.
 Within their enclosed forest habitats, ornate hawk-eagle are capable of attacking much of the largest avian prey available, excepting larger birds of prey (the largest regional water birds such as storks rarely enter deep forest habitat).
 This species is capable of tackling healthy prey weighing up to at least four times its own weight.